|

 and was then a sought after tourist destination.

-Under Portuguese influence, Lourenzo Marques became one of Africa’s
+Under Portuguese influence, Lourenco Marques became one of Africa’s

 most beautiful and fashionable cities with a cosmopolitan Continental